Saturday, April 30, 2016

 Yoorah Lee poses with a cat in her lap at 19 Ramona Avenue in Piedmont in 1980.

 This was our neighbor, Yoorah Lee.
 Her brother, Laju, was my BFF and partner-in-crime.
+They lived in the Pleasant Valley Court behind our house.
 Perhaps influenced by the 1962 British sci-fi classic Day of the Triffids, Laju and I thought we'd "scare" Yoorah by ripping a bunch of Canna plants out of a neighbor's yard and stashing them in her bed.
 Yoorah did scream when she pulled her blankets back to discover a rotting pile of cannas, but I wouldn't say she was scared.
 We thought it was hilarious; Yoorah, not so much.

 Laju Lee poses with cat at 19 Ramona Avenue in Piedmont in 1980